troglobit/watchdogd/README.md

 ### What can watchdogd do?

-Without arguments `watchdogd` runs in the background, monitoring the the CPU, and as long as there is CPU time it "kicks" the WDT chip (via the driver).
+Without arguments `watchdogd` runs in the background, monitoring the CPU, and as long as there is CPU time it "kicks" the WDT chip (via the driver).
 If `watchdogd` is stopped, or does not get enough CPU time to run, the WDT will detect this and reboot the system.
 This is the normal